Skip to content

 Mothers and their children walking to the gas chambers at Auschwitz concentration camp

-When did the war end?
+When did the World War 2 end?

 During the course of World War 2, the Axis troops had captured and occupied lots of countries, including France and Poland.
 But by 1944, lots of these countries were being freed by the Allies.
 Italy also changed sides in 1943 and declared war on Germany.
 Germany and the Axis powers were losing.